saminitz/ESP32-OBS-Live-LED/README.md

 All settings are controlled via a web interface.
 The website has a Twitch theme.

 ### Implemented Features ✓
-- Controll connected LEDs acording to the OBS status
+- Control connected LEDs according to the OBS status
 - Web Interface
   - Save and load settings from ESP32 storage
   - Regulation of streaming and recording color